paperli/paperli.github.io/_posts/2022-12-10-volleyverse.markdown

 <!--more-->

-<q> I want to make a wish and use the gifts to decorate my room.</q>
+> I want to make a wish and use the gifts to decorate my room.

 The mixed reality universe is going to shape the computing future, and we wonder how the voice interaction can become an impact on such a platform.
-I led the 3-people hackathon team to invest in Wit.ai voice AI engine and integrate
+I led the 3-people hackathon team to invest ina Wit.ai voice AI engine and integrate

 <div style="padding:100% 0 0 0;position:relative;" class="video-embed"><iframe src="https://player.vimeo.com/video/504247535?color=c9ff23&title=0&byline=0&portrait=0" style="position:absolute;top:0;left:0;width:100%;height:100%;" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>